How to Create an Employee Engagement Survey for Non-Desk Workers

 Leverage SMS for Direct Engagement

-Employee texting platforms bridge this gap by delivering direct communication that works on any phone without special software or strong internet, making surveys accessible to everyone from assembly line workers to retail associates.
+SMS-based communication methods bridge this gap by delivering direct communication that works on any phone without special software or a strong internet connection, making surveys accessible to everyone from assembly line workers to retail associates.

 Sending survey links via SMS allows manufacturing, warehouse, and retail workers to participate directly from their phones, improving survey participation and significantly boosting response rates.